-- 3. Cabinet are asked to note the report and recommend to Council to approve the Housing Revenue Account budget proposals as set out in this report and including: - i.
+- 3. Council is asked to approve the Housing Revenue Account budget proposals as set out in this report which are: - i.
 Rents are increased from 4th April 2022, by 4.1% as detailed in paragraphs 7 to 10 in line with Government policy.
 This will result in an average weekly rent increase of £3.00, resulting in an average rent of approximately £76.06 per week.
-Rents will be charged every week of the year. - The budget proposals for the HRA for 2022/23, which are contained in Appendix A. These proposals set a balanced budget for the HRA and maintain a reserve of £4.0m; - iii.
+Rents will be charged every week of the year. - ii.
+The budget proposals for the HRA for 2022/23, which are contained in Appendix A. These proposals set a balanced budget for the HRA and maintain a reserve of £4.0m; - iii.
 Fees and charges set out in paragraph 14.